XiaokunHou/XiaokunHou.github.io/about.md

 * Travaglino, G. A. & Abrams, D. (2019).
 How criminal organisations exert secret power over communities: An intracultural appropriation theory of cultural values and norms.
 European Review of Social Psychology, 30, 74-122. doi: 10.1080/10463283.2019.1621128 [Text](https://www.researchgate.net/profile/Giovanni_Travaglino/publication/333752159_How_criminal_organisations_exert_secret_power_over_communities_An_intracultural_appropriation_theory_of_cultural_values_and_norms/links/5d048f93458515b055d2afae/How-criminal-organisations-exert-secret-power-over-communities-An-intracultural-appropriation-theory-of-cultural-values-and-norms.pdf)

+* Travaglino, G. A. (2017).
+Support for Anonymous as vicarious dissent: Testing the social banditry framework.
+Group Processes & Intergroup Relations. doi: 10.1177/1368430217722037 [Text](https://journals.sagepub.com/doi/pdf/10.1177/1368430217722037)

+### Selected Invited Talks

+* Travaglino, G.A.
+(August/2019).
+The State and Its Discontents: Towards a social psychological understanding of mafias and bandits.
+Sungkyunkwan University.

+* Travaglino, G. A. (July/2018).
+Opposition to organised crime groups in southern Italy: The role of masculine honour ideology.
+University of Kyoto.

+* Travaglino, G. A. & Abrams, D. (Dec/2016).
+Brexit between borders: A social psychological analysis of the roles of aversion to foreigners and political trust in EU referendum voting intentions.
+SPSSI-UK Meeting, Queen’s University Belfast.

+* Travaglino, G. A. (May/2016).
+Passivity or legitimisation?
+Organised crime in society.
+University of Rome La Sapienza.

+* Travaglino, G. A. (February/2016).
+Legitimising Organised Crime: The Social Psychology of Omertà.
+University of Exeter.